 On a different front in the “internet freedom for all” war, another arm of the government, the FCC finds itself in somehow, a brighter spotlight on the net neutrality issue.

-Besides the oppressing nature of opposing such a law, parties involved are being nothing short of suspicious on the matter, especially when they collectively agreed to be no show to hearing concerning the matter.
+Besides the oppressing nature of opposing such a law, parties involved are being nothing short of suspicious on the matter, especially when they collectively agreed to be no show to a hearing concerning the matter.

 As it stands, the FCC is currently stalling the exposure of over 47,000 complaint letters related to the matter, to which Chairman Ajit Pai’s spokesperson stated that “currently, commission staffers are in the process of reviewing these documents and redacting any personal information.
 We anticipate releasing another batch of documents by the end of the week and will release the remainder as soon as we can.”